crowdAI/train-schedule-optimisation-challenge-starter-kit/data_model/input_data_model.md

 Modeling a graph in a JSON structure in a human-readabl way is not exactly a joy.
 We have taken the approach that paths in a graph can be grouped into so-called _route paths_.
 Where these route paths join or fork is governed by _route alternative marker labels_ of individual route sections.
 In the following image, the route paths are highlighted.

 _Note: There are many ways to cut the graph into segments of linear paths.
 In the end, all that matters is the resulting DAG.
-The route paths are only an aid for a human editing the file manually.
+The route paths are only an aid for a human editing the file manually._

 _**ToDo: insert proper image**_
 ![](data_model/img/img.png)

+_**ToDo: describe the formal model**_

 ### section requirement (abschnittsvorgabe)
-This is where the actual requirements are specified.
-In order to understand what these mean, it is helpful to think of a train (service intention) as a sequence of _events_.
+With the understanding of the routes, the meaning of the _section requirements_ in a service intention is now easily understood.

+Each section requirement references a _section_marker_.
+This means that "this requirement is meant for a route section that carries this label as a _section_marker_".
+The section requirement can ask:
+* that a certain time window be respected for the entry event by setting entry_earliest (einMin) and/or entry_latest (einMax) accordingly
+* same thing for the exit event by setting exit_earliest (ausMin) and/or exit_latest (ausMax)
+* a minimum stopping time be observed on this route section by setting min_stopping_time (minHaltezeit).
+This stopping time will be _in addition_ to the minimum_running_time
+* the connections to other trains (service intentions) to be observed

+Also, the requirement can specify relative factors _entry_delay_weight_ (einVerspaetungsfaktor) and _exit_delay_weight_ (ausVerspaetungsfaktor).
+These weights are used in the calculation of the [objective function](data_model/objective_function.md).

+Finally, section requirements have a _sequence_number_.
+They must be fulfilled in the order given by the sequence number.
+You do not need to worry about this.
+The route graphs provided are always such that it is _impossible_ to fulfil them in any other order (remember the route graph is acyclic).
+So the sequence field is not important for you as a solver.

+Summarizing: The formal model for a _section_requirement_ is as follows

+* sequence_number (reihenfolge): see description above
+* type (typ): a text field describing what this requirement is meant to represent.
+Has no effect on processing.
+You may ignore it.
+* minimum_stopping_time (minHaltezeit): ISO-duration as discussed above
+* entry_earliest (einMin) and/or entry_latest (einMax): HH:MM[:SS] formatted time-of-day.
+* same for exit_earliest and exit_latest
+* entry_delay_weight and _exit_delay_weight_: non-negative float.
+Is used to calculate total delay penalties in the [objective function](data_model/objective_function.md).